North Toraja Regency: Administrative districts

-North Toraja Regency comprises twenty-one administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 111 rural desa - here called lembang - and 40 urban kelurahan), and its post codes.
+North Toraja Regency comprises twenty-one administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 110 rural villages - formerly called desa, now called lembang - and 40 urban villages or towns, called kelurahan), and their post codes.